rghosh92/SS-CNN/README.md

 # Scale-steerable filters for the locally-scale invariant convolutional neural network (PyTorch)
-Scale-Steered CNN (SS-CNN) Implementation for PyTorch.
+Scale-Steerable CNN (SS-CNN) Implementation for PyTorch.
 This is the official code repository for the paper "Scale Steerable Filters for Locally Scale-Invariant Convolutional Neural Networks" (https://arxiv.org/abs/1906.03861)